-Booking a hotel room including breakfast and other services typical for hotels creates a special type of contract.
-If the hotel breaks any obligations of this contract (damages luggage, offers poisoned food, does not comply with the standards of hygiene so that guests get ill etc.), the hotel is liable for breach of contract and may owe compensation.
+Duty to guests Booking a hotel room including breakfast and other services typical for hotels creates a special type of contract.
+If the hotel breaks any obligation under this contract (damages luggage, offers poisoned food, does not comply with the standards of hygiene so that guests get ill etc.), the hotel is liable for breach of contract and may owe compensation.
 In such circumstances, guests are also entitled to reduce the price per room or the price for the respective additional service.
 The recently implemented Anti-Discrimination Statute may apply if a hotel refuses to accept a guest.

-Employment: No specific rules are applicable to hotels.
+Employment & Employment: No specific rules are applicable to hotels.
 Authorities may pay special attention to health & hygiene standards.
 Collective bargaining agreements exist between DEHOGA (Deutscher Hotel- und Gaststättenverband) and those hotel operating companies that are members of the local branch of DEHOGA.
-In some Federal States these collective bargaining agreements are even binding for none-members of DEHOGA especially legionellae.
-Where certain standards are not met the local authorities have the ultimate right to close the establishment forthwith until the issue in question is rectified.
+In some Federal States these collective bargaining agreements are even binding for none-members of DEHOGA.